Discover the Hidden Gems of West Side Beaches

 Kopria Beach

-Kopria Beach is a beautiful small beach covered with pebbles of various sizes and protected on both sides by high rocky outcrops.
-The sea in this tiny bay is mostly calm and warm.
+Kopria Beach is a charming small beach, adorned with pebbles of various sizes and flanked by high rocky formations on both sides.
+The sea in this little bay is generally calm and warm.

-Overall, it is a very pleasant beach, which was until recently also relatively unknown and purely natural.
-As beside the locals also tourists have started to visit the beach, basic tourist facilities such as a tavern and a few sunbeds with umbrellas appeared on the beach.
-Above the tavern there is also a parking place for cars.
+Overall, it is a very pleasant beach, which until recently was relatively unknown and untouched.
+As tourists, along with locals, have started to visit, basic amenities like a tavern and a few sunbeds with umbrellas have appeared on the beach.
+There is also a parking area for cars above the tavern.

-Kopria Beach is located in a quiet area of Rhodes, at the west coast of the island, near the villages of Kritinia and Kamiros Skala.
-The bustling holiday resorts are a long way away, which is why Kopria is still one of the quietest and uncrowded beaches.
+Kopria Beach is situated in a tranquil part of Rhodes, on the island's west coast, near the villages of Kritinia and Kamiros Skala.
+The bustling holiday resorts are far away, making Kopria one of the quietest and least crowded beaches.

-Since the beach is quite small, it is advised that you visit early so you can get a good spot.
-It is also well combined with a visit to the castle of Kritinia and the village of Kritinia, so you could actually well spend half a day in this area exploring and enjoying a nice swim!
+Given the beach's small size, it's advisable to arrive early to secure a good spot.
+It's also well paired with a visit to the castle of Kritinia and the village of Kritinia, allowing you to spend half a day exploring the area and enjoying a refreshing swim!

 Limni (Apolakkia) Beach

-Limni beach is a wide remote stretch of beach on the lower west side of the island, just under the village of Apolakkia.
+Limni beach is an expansive and remote beach located on the lower west side of the island, just below the village of Apolakkia.

 ------------------------------------------------------------------------------------------------------------------------------

-We think that these are the most beautiful beaches of the West side.
-Get your umbrella, your sunblock and your smile and enjoy them!
+We believe these are the most stunning beaches on the West side.
+Grab your umbrella, sunscreen, and a smile, and enjoy them!

-We will be glad if you leave us a comment about your experiences around the island!
+We would be delighted if you shared your experiences around the island with us!